 Bag trends can often be fickle.
 They come and go quicker than you can practically (or financially) keep up with, but there are some that feel like they have a little more staying power; bag trends that we can sense aren't going anywhere, any time soon.
-And handbag trends in 2026 are shifting toward pieces that feel personal, practical and genuinely lived-in.
+And now that we're almost a quarter of the way into 2026 (how?), it feels like handbag trends this year are shifting toward pieces that feel personal, practical and genuinely lived-in.

-After the RUSSH editors reviewed runway collections from SS25, resale data, and the shifts emerging from major fashion Houses, we’ve identified seven bag trends set to define the year ahead.
+After the RUSSH editors reviewed runway collections from Autumn Winter 2026, resale data, and the shifts emerging from major fashion Houses, we’ve identified seven bag trends set to define the rest of the year ahead.
 Instead of chasing novelty, designers are revisiting familiar shapes and materials, then adjusting them for how people actually move through the world.
-We’re seeing worn-leather favourites return with new relevance, compact structures borrowed from utility gear, and playful silhouettes revived from early-2000s wardrobes.
-There’s also a growing appetite for bags that show signs of use, or invite you to customise them with charms and tools.
+We’re seeing worn-leather favourites return with new relevance, compact structures borrowed from utility gear, and playful silhouettes revived from early-2000s wardrobes (hello to the resurgance of the Chloé Paddingtons and Balenciaga Rodeos).
+There’s also a growing appetite for bags that show signs of use, or invite you to customise them with charms and tools – think Miu Miu's mini-bag appendages or Coach's new book charms.

 Ahead, the key styles to watch – and the ones worth investing in now.